hchen19/sparse_dgp/docs/index.rst

 Installation
 ------------

-To use SparseDeepGP, first install it using pip:
+To use SparseDeepGP, make sure you have `PyTorch installed <https://pytorch.org/get-started/locally/>`_, then install it using pip:

 Install from `GitHub <https://github.com/hchen19/sparse_dgp>`_
 ~~~~~~~~~~~~~~~~~